-Until November 4, 2020, owning one percent of a company's shares allows an owner to submit shareholder proposals, which creates substantial leverage.
+24 Until November 4, 2020, owning one percent of a company's shares allows an owner to submit shareholder proposals, which creates substantial leverage.
 See Procedural Requirements and Resubmission Thresholds Under Exchange Act Rule 14a-8, 85 Fed.
 Reg.
 70,240, 70,241 (Nov.
 4, 2020).
-The SEC proposed to eliminate this threshold, and rely solely on absolute-dollar ownership thresholds that correspond to far less than 1% of stock value, because it is fairly uncommon for even a major, active institutional investor to own 1% of the stock of a publicly-traded company.
-See SEC, Procedural Requirements and Resubmission Thresholds under Exchange Act Rule 14a-8, 84 Fed.
+The SEC eliminated this threshold, and now relies solely on absolute-dollar ownership thresholds that correspond to far less than 1% of stock value, because it is fairly uncommon for even a major, active institutional investor to own 1% of the stock of a publicly-traded company.
+17 CFR § 240.14a-8; see also SEC, Procedural Requirements and Resubmission Thresholds under Exchange Act Rule 14a-8, 84 Fed.
 Reg.
 66,458 (Dec.
 4, 2019) (proposed rule).
 In other words, recent advances in corporate governance law suggest that the 1% threshold may, if anything, be higher than appropriate to capture investor influence.
 That said, we believe that 1% remains defensible.

-$^{^{25}}$ See id. at 66,646 & n.58 (noting that "[t]he vast majority of investors that submit shareholder proposals do not meet a 1 percent ownership threshold," including major institutional investors such as California and New York public employee pension funds).
+25 See id. at 66,646 & n.58 (noting that "[t]he vast majority of investors that submit shareholder proposals do not meet a 1 percent ownership threshold," including major institutional investors such as California and New York public employee pension funds).
+Similarly, the SEC also did away with minimum ownership requirements for shareholders to nominate directors to a corporation's board.
+17 CFR § 240.14a-19.
+And under these new rules, an activist shareholder with only 2.3% stake in a therapeutics company recently orchestrated the election of nearly half the company's boards with little fanfare-and he could have done so with a much smaller stake.
+Id.; Michael R. Levin, Activist Wins Another Vote Under Universal Proxy, Harv.
+L. Sch.
+Forum on Corporate Governance (May 18, 2023), https://bit.ly/3obvM2h.
+In sum, 1% of stock in a major corporation offers substantial opportunities for formal or informal influence, and this looms over the decisions of corporate managers.

-In other cases, no single foreign investor holds 1% or more of corporate equity, but multiple foreign investors own a substantial aggregate stake.
+stake.
 To pick one example, at the moment of this writing (it may change later, of course, due to market trades), Amazon does not have any 1% foreign investors, but at least 8.1% of its equity (and possibly much more) is owned by foreign investors.
 While presumably foreign investors as a class are not all perfectly aligned on all issues, they can be assumed to share certain common interests and positions that may, in some cases, differ from those of U.S. shareholders-certainly when it comes to matters of state public policy.
 As the Center for American Progress has noted: